aradwyr/terraform-gcp/README.md

     $ exec -l $SHELL
     $ gcloud init
   ```
-5. From `~/terraform/vpc`, create a Terraform config file, `main.tf` with the following configuration:
+5. From `~/terraform/vpc`, create a Terraform config file, `main.tf`, with the following configuration:

       + **Note:** You will need to edit the values of the following argument names (credentials, project)